Farid89-data/DataSc/README.md

 # Debugging Exercises

-This repository contains a series of Python debugging exercises for the NHL Stenden Master's program in Computer Vision & Data Science (2025-2026).
+This repository contains a series of Python debugging exercises for Data Science.

 ## Exercise 1: Fixed id_to_fruit Function